 Aquamarine isn’t considered a precious stone.
 There are only four types of precious stones:

-Stones like opals, pearls, and jade are sometimes categorised as precious, but that’s not accurate.
+Stones like opal, crystal, pearls, and jade are sometimes categorised as precious, but that’s not accurate.
 Every gemstone besides a diamond, emerald, ruby, and sapphire is categorised as semi-precious.
 Thus, aquamarine is a semiprecious gemstone and not a precious one.
+Even though aquamarine isn’t a precious stone, it is still a beautiful jewellery choice, and you can set your aquamarine stone in gold, white gold, or silver jewellery pieces.
+You can find aquamarine necklaces, bracelets, pendants, chains, earrings, and other jewellery pieces that are perfect for gifts or yourself.

-Aquamarine, the stunning blue birthstone for March, has unique hues among other precious and semiprecious stones.
+Aquamarine, the stunning blue birthstone for March, has unique hues among other precious and semiprecious stones used for jewellery.
 Its vibrant colour symbolises good health, youthfulness, and hope.
+It’s perfect for gifts and jewellery pieces for those you love.

-During ancient times, this semiprecious stone was considered the treasure of mermaids.
+During ancient times, aquamarine was considered the treasure of mermaids.
 Sailors used aquamarine as a talisman to have good luck on the open waters.
-The stone was also used as a symbol of fearlessness and protection.
+The aquamarine stone was also used as a symbol of fearlessness and protection.
 Today, aquamarine is said to bring protection and happiness to those who travel over or near water.
-Additionally, it represents clear communication coming directly from the heart.
+Additionally, aquamarine represents clear communication coming directly from the heart.
+Aquamarine can be the perfect stone for a necklace, ring, bracelet, or piece of jewellery.

-Although aquamarines and sapphires cost a wide range of prices, aquamarines are often less costly than sapphires.
-Typically, a high-quality aquamarine costs between $400 and $600 per carat, while sapphire generally costs between $1,000 and $3,000 per carat.
+Although aquamarines and sapphires cost a wide range of prices, aquamarines are often less costly than sapphires, which make them perfect for more affordable jewellery pieces.
+Typically, a high-quality aquamarine costs between $400 and $600 per carat, while sapphire generally has a sale price between $1,000 and $3,000 per carat.
+The price includes factors such as size and quality.
+Aquamarine makes a great gift, you can shop our collection of aquamarine jewellery in-store and find beautiful gifts for your loved ones or for yourself.
+We have beautiful jewellery pieces for sale ranging from necklaces and earrings to bracelets and pendants.

 Which Is Better: Aquamarine or Blue Topaz?

-Here’s how these two beautiful blue gems stack up side by side:
+Here’s how these two beautiful blue gems stack up side by side for jewellery:

 - Availability: Both jewels are readily accessible, but blue topaz is more accessible because it goes through common heat treatments.
 Aquamarine is rarer because of its natural colour; richly saturated gemstones are often pricey and scarce.

-- Colour: Many blue topaz jewels are heat-treated, whereas aquamarine is natural.
+- Colour: Many blue topaz jewels are heat-treated, whereas aquamarine is often a raw, natural stone.
 Of course, some aquamarines are heat-treated to improve their colour saturation.

 - Durability: Aquamarine wins over blue topaz because of its excellent resistance to abrasions and external cracking.